vacu9708/Shopping-mall/README.md

 For decoupled auth service facilitating easier load balanacing

 ## Webflux, CompletableFuture
-For non-blocking communication between microservices and file upload/download
+For non-blocking communication across microservices

 ## Kafka
 For decoupled communication between microservices for scenarios such as order notifications.